Authentic Curry Goat Recipe | Trinidad

 Trinidad Curry Goat

-Curry Goat–A Trinidadian favorite:
+Trinidad Curry Goat—A Favorite

 Curry Goat

-After that day, I don’t recall hearing the goat behhhhh!
-This is not an uncommon occurrence either.
-This incident was not intended to dismay you in any bizarre food way, but to point out that mealtime in the land of sun, sea, and steelpan occasionally consists of the freshest of local ingredients—can’t get any more local than that!
+This is not an uncommon occurrence in Trinidad, and the story is certainly not meant to dismay you in any bizarre food-related way.
+It simply illustrates that mealtime in the land of sun, sea and steelpan can sometimes feature the freshest local ingredients—and it really does not get much more local than that!

 How to cook curry goat?